openucx/ucc/docs/doxygen/events.md

 (5) On completion of the collective operation, the library posts UCC\_EVENT\_COLLECTIVE\_COMPLETE event to the completion event queue.

-(1) The application initializes the collective operation, when it ready.
-Also it posts the collective operation which will be triggered on an event.
-For example, the event here is completion of compute by the application.

-(2) When the application completes compute, it posts the UCC\_EVENT\_COMPUTE\_COMPLETE event to the execution engine.

-(3) The library thread polls the event queue and triggers the operations that are related to the compute event.

-(4)  The library posts the UCC\_EVENT\_\_COLLECTIVE\_POST event to the event queue.

-(5) On completion of the collective operation, the library posts UCC\_EVENT\_COLLECTIVE\_COMPLETE event to the event queue.

 \image latex ucc\_events.pdf "UCC Execution Engine and Events"
 \image html ucc\_events.png "UCC Execution Engine and Events"